Git Usage#

 $ git --help

 in a console window to obtain information on git usage.
-If this fails, you should refer to git documentation for troubleshooting.
+If this fails, you should refer to official git documentation for troubleshooting.

-Working with the source code
+Working with the source code#

-In order to start working with the BeagleBoard source code, you need to obtain a local clone of our git repository.
+In order to start working with the BeagleBoard Docs source code, you need to obtain a local clone of our git repository.
 In git, this means you will in fact obtain a complete clone of our git repository along with the full version history.
 Thanks to compression, this is not much bigger than a single copy of the tree, but you need to accept a small overhead in terms of disk space.

-There are, roughly speaking, two ways of getting the source code tree onto your machine: by simply “cloning” the repository, or by “forking” the repository on GitLab.
-They’re not that different, in fact both will result in a directory on your machine containing a full copy of the repository.
-However, if you have a GitLab account, you can make your repository a public branch of the project.
+They’re not that different, in fact both will result in a directory containing a customizable full copy of the repository.
+However, if you have a OpenBeagle account, you can make your repository a publicly visible branch of the project.
 If you do so, other people will be able to easily review your code, make their own branches from it or merge it back to the trunk.

-Cloning BeagleBoard directly
+Cloning BeagleBoard Docs directly#

-git clone https://git.beagleboard.org/docs/docs.beagleboard.io.git
+git clone https://openbeagle.org/docs/docs.beagleboard.io.git

 This command creates a local copy of the entire BeagleBoard repository on your machine (your own personal copy of the official repository with its complete history).
 You can now make local changes and commit them to this local copy (although we advise you to use named branches for this, and keep the main branch in sync with the official BeagleBoard code).

-Forking BeagleBoard with your GitLab account
+Forking BeagleBoard with your OpenBeagle account#

-Since your new BeagleBoard repository is publicly visible, it’s considered good practice to change the description and homepage fields to something meaningful (i.e. different from the ones copied from the official repository).
+Since your new BeagleBoard Docs repository is publicly visible, it’s considered good practice to change the description and homepage fields to something meaningful (i.e. different from the ones copied from the official repository).

 Now, assuming that you have git installed on your computer, execute the following commands locally on your machine.
-This “url” is given on the GitLab page for your repository (if you are logged in):
+This “url” is given on the OpenBeagle page for your repository (if you are logged in):

-git clone https://git.beagleboard.org/yourusername/docs.beagleboard.io.git
+git clone git@openbeagle.org:yourusername/docs.beagleboard.io.git

 You may want to also link your branch with the official distribution (see below on how to keep your copy in sync):

-git remote add upstream https://git.beagleboard.org/docs/docs.beagleboard.io/
+git remote add upstream https://openbeagle.org/docs/docs.beagleboard.io

 git config --global user.name "David Jones" config --global user.email "d.jones@example.com"

-Making changes locally
+Making changes locally#

 Now you can make changes to your local repository - you can do this offline, and you can commit your changes as often as you like.
 In fact, you should commit as often as possible, because smaller commits are much better to manage and document.